CodeMedic42/constructure/README.md

 ## Structure

 Structure is the base and primary element in this library.
-Creating your own structure is pretty easy, but we have some predefined ones for you.
+Creating your own structure is possible, but we have some predefined ones for you.
 Let's start with those.
 But first you need the Structure method.

 ```js
 import Structure from 'constructure';
 ```

-### Contents
+### Prebuilt Structures

 - [String](#String)
 - [Number](#Number)